rfsheffer/q2_map_to_fbx/README.md

 I used the Autodesk python FBX SDK to create the FBX file.

 ## What you need:
-- A map file created with the embrace map editor
+- A map file created with a QuakeEd4 based map editor (Embrace, QE4, QERadiant, WorldCraft)
-- Textures found in the VtMR game archives
+- Textures found in the VtMR texture archive or the Quake 2 texture archive
 - The FBX SDK and FBX python SDK installed
-- PIL (Python Image Library)
+- Python Pillow Imaging Library 2.8.1 or greater